Braxton Jones: College career

 Jones played in two games as a true freshman before suffering a thumb injury against Stephen F. Austin and redshirting the remainder of the season.
 Jones became a starter as a redshirt sophomore and was named third-team All-Big Sky Conference.
 He started four games at left tackle during his redshirt junior season, which was shortened and played in the spring of 2021 due to the COVID-19 pandemic in the United States, and was named first-team all-conference.
 Jones repeated as a first-team All-Big Sky selection in 2021.
 During the season, Jones received an invitation to play in the Senior Bowl.

 Professional career

 Jones was selected by the Chicago Bears with the 168th pick in the fifth round of the 2022 NFL draft.
 Jones started in all 17 games for the Bears.
 He was named to the PFWA All-Rookie Team.
 Pro Football Focus (PFF) named Jones to their 2022 All-Rookie Team following the regular season.

 Jones returned as the Bears starting left tackle in 2023.
 He suffered a hamstring injury in Week 2 and was placed on injured reserve on September 20, 2023.
 He was activated on November 4.

 On October 25, 2025, Jones was placed on injured reserve due to a knee injury.
+He was activated on January 13, 2026, ahead of the team's divisional round matchup against the Los Angeles Rams.

+On March 13, 2026, Jones re-signed with the Bears on a one-year, $10 million contract.